cgwire/kitsu/permissions/README.md

 Kitsu proposes a simple permission scheme to manage your productions.
 They can be set via the People studio module.

-## Admin
+## Studio Manager

 Admin have read and write access on everything.

-## Manager
+## Supervisor

-Managers have read and write access on everything about studio and production modules except on people.
-They are not allowed to managed the studio team (no write access on the people page).
+Managers have read and write access on everything production they work on.
+They are not allowed to managed the studio team, the main timesheets and the production list.

-## User
+## CG artist

-User don't have access to studio modules.
-They can only display data related to production for which they have tasks assigned.
-They can only comment and change status of task for which they have an assignation.
+CG artists can only display production of which they are part of.
+They can only comment tasks and change their status when they are assigned to it.